larissacpavan/larissacpavan/README.md

 - 👩‍🎓 **Bachelor's Degree in Computer Science** — 7th semester
 - 🧑‍💻 **Full-Stack Java Web Developer** graduate @ Generation Brasil

+---

+## 💻 Project

+I participated in the Full-Stack Java Developer Bootcamp, where I worked in a team to develop *Projeto Igarapé*, a fictional e-commerce platform for sustainable products.
+We used Java, Spring Boot, MySQL, and Heroku for the back end; React, TypeScript, VS Code, and Vercel for the front end.
+This experience strengthened my expertise in full-stack web development.

 ### 📊 GitHub Stats